itsjustfil/fetch-recipe-app/README.md

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

 I spent about 3 hours on this project, with most of my time allocated to building the UI, network service, and view model that drives the list of recipes.
-I spent the first hour or so building everything in
+My goal was to dedicate about 2/3 of my time to the app's UI and functionality, and the last 1/3 to writing tests.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

-I think the UI could be better, right now it's very basic and covers the bare minimum.
+I think the UI could be better, right now it's very basic and covers the bare minimum requirements.
 If I spent more time on it I would've implemented a detail view for each recipe that contains a video player and the link to the source.

 ### External Code and Dependencies: Did you use any external code, libraries, or dependencies?